VaghaniAxita/Freelancer_Project_Management_System/README.md

-# Project and Payment Management Dashboard
+# Freelancer Project Management System

 This is a full-stack application for managing projects and payments.
 The project includes:
 - **Backend:** A RESTful API built with Node.js, Express.js, and MongoDB.